 We had a whole bunch of apples in the fridge, and I had some extra time on my hands, so I ended up making my own batch of apple cider.
 The straining process takes a bit of effort, but with my handy pressure cooker, I at least saved quite a bit of cooking time.

 The result was a flavorful cider infused with wonderful aromatic spices, which would have been perfect when served warm on a chilly Autumn day.
 It’s extra hot and humid right now here in KL though, so we’ll definitely be having this chilled.
 I also liked the fact that I could make the cider less sweet to start with, and everyone can add additional honey if they like.
+A portion of this apple cider went to making Apple Cider Doughnuts.
 So worth the trouble!

 Original recipe by Gimme Some Oven, with my own adjustments and written for the Philips HD2139 pressure cooker.